-For more information on how SCLHS is benefitting our communities, please click here.
+For more information on how SCL Health is benefiting our communities, please click here.

 Charity care and total community benefit is on the rise in Montana hospitals, including Holy Rosary Healthcare, according to a recently released study from the Montana Attorney General Steve Bullock.
 Uncompensated care at the 22 hospitals studied increased by $24 million in 2009, totaling $136 million, and accounted for more than five percent of their operating expenses.

 Bullock noted that most Montana hospitals are dedicating an increasing percentage of their expenses for charity care and the value of their uncompensated care exceeded the value of their tax exemptions.